conp-pcno-training/SDC-LOSSLESS/_episodes/04-submit.md

     >> eeglab
     ```

 3. In the EEGLAB drop-down menu, navigate to **File->Batch->Context Configuration** and click `| Load context config |` to load a default configuration file that can then be modified and saved.
+The default configuration file is named `contextconfig.cfg` and is located in the `derivatives/BIDS-Lossless-EEG/code/config/` directory.

 > ## Note
 > Here, you will need to fill out the appropriate fields under Remote Locations, which will correspond to the remote paths for the project.
 For example, you would change the `remote_user_name` field to your user name on the remote system.
 The `remote_exec_host` field is the host and domain of the remote system.
 The `remote_project_archive` field is the remote path to the location of the archived root project directory (the main folder of the lossless pipeline) where you would like to archive your project folder.
 Finally, the `remote_project_work` directory is the remote path to the location of the work root project directory, where the actual jobs will be run, and the `remote dependency` is the same as the `remote_project_work` directory, but a few levels deeper (`derivatives/BIDS-Lossless-EEG/code/dependencies/`).
 For more info, see the Batch Context wiki about [Context configuration files](https://github.com/BUCANL/Batch-Context/wiki/Context-Configuration-Files).